apioo/psx-schema/README.md

 ## About

 This library helps to generate PHP classes from JsonSchema definitions and vice versa.
-The generated POPOs can be filled with json data.
-It was inspired by the Apache CXF project where it is possible simply generate POJOs to XSD.
-The following parser and generator classes are available:
+You can then use those POPOs to import and validate json data.
+It was inspired by JAXB where it is possible generate POJOs from XSD files.

-### Parser

-- JsonSchema (Parses a [JsonSchema](http://json-schema.org/) file)
-- Popo (Parses the annotations of a class)

-### Generator

-- HTML (Generates a HTML representation of the schema)
-- JsonSchema (Generates a [JsonSchema](http://json-schema.org/) specification)
-- PHP (Generates PHP classes representing the schema using annotations)

 ## Usage